Full-time and Regular Faculty

 Kevin Holsclaw

-Clinical Professor Kevin Holsclaw served as Acting Assistant Attorney General for Legislation in the United States Department of Justice and a Special Assistant Attorney General for the California Department of Justice with the responsibility for the development of criminal justice policy for the California Attorney General.
+Clinical Associate Professor Kevin Holsclaw served as Acting Assistant Attorney General for Legislation in the United States Department of Justice and a Special Assistant Attorney General for the California Department of Justice with the responsibility for the development of criminal justice policy for the California Attorney General.
 He also participated as a member of the Megan’s Law Task Force, the U.S.-Mexico Border Task Force, and the National Association of Attorneys General Task Force concerning the Victim’s Rights Amendment to the U.S. Constitution.
 He is a recipient of an Outstanding Achievement Award from Victims, Families, and Survivors of the Oklahoma City Bombing – the Randolph Award – the highest award given by the United States Department of Justice, and the Marvin Award – given each year to the outstanding attorney by the National Association of Attorneys General.
 Professor Holsclaw also served as Legislative Counsel to Congressman Dan Lungren from 2005-2013.
 Professor Holsclaw served as Interim Dean of Trinity Law School in 2001 and Dean of Trinity Law School in 2005.
-Professor Holsclaw graduated with a B.A. from Whittier College, a J.D. from Pepperdine Law School, and an M.A. from Trinity International University.
+Professor Holsclaw graduated with a B.A. from Whittier College, a J.D. from Pepperdine University Caruso School of Law, and an M.A. from Trinity International University.
 Professor Holsclaw teaches Criminal Law, Criminal Procedure, FYLSX Skills, and Immigration Law.

 Daniele Le